 In case of having a damaged wheel, contact your provider.
 Because of safety reasons do not have the wheel repaired by yourself or by not authorised persons.

 Dealing With Pneumatic Tyres

-- Risk of damage to tyre and rim

-- Never drive with too low tyre pressure, this could result in damage to tyre.
+Never drive with too low tyre pressure, this could result in damage to tyre.

-If tyre pressure is avsended rim could be

 If tyre pressure is exceeded rim could be damaged.